Pular para o conteúdo principal

 This rate is also excellent for comparing the work of different salespeople.
 If two have closed the same number of clients, it is interesting to know who has worked more MQLs.

-The one that had a higher conversion is probably making better use of the leads at hand, wasting fewer MQLs.
+The one with higher conversion is probably making better use of the leads at hand, wasting fewer MQLs.

 The interesting conversion rate of this step will be around 4% to 10%.
 It is very difficult for this KPI to pass this range.